Summary of Services

 Academic Computer Labs

-- Asbury University has one general-purpose computer lab and seven instructional labs that are available to all students, though most elect to use their own computers.
+- Asbury University has one general-purpose “open” computer lab and seven instructional labs that are available to all students.
+These labs are open on schedules determined by the building they are located within.

-- Students are provided free access to a wide variety of software in the computer labs including Microsoft Word, Microsoft Excel, Microsoft PowerPoint, Microsoft Access, web browsers, email, and any class-required software.
+- Students are provided free access to a wide variety of software in the computer labs including Microsoft Word, Microsoft Excel, Microsoft PowerPoint, Microsoft Access, web browsers, email, and any course-required software.

-- Lab computers are running either Mac OS X or Microsoft Windows and all are equipped with DVD burners.
+- Lab computers are running either Mac OS X or Microsoft Windows operating systems.

 - Both color and black/white printers are available in our computer labs as well as flatbed scanners.